 Since I’ve done this Middle Ages unit before, there are supplies we’ve had for a while that were loved before and so we’re using them again.
 Additionally, we are making use of new material, too.

 The following is a fairly complete list of the materials we have right now.
-You can find tutorials for the activities we did for this unit:
+You can find tutorials for the activities we did for this unit.
+On occasional, you’ll see a tutorial video on how we completed the project and how we used the resource.

 There’s more than one way to build a castle, but in some cases, it’s not the best way.
 I’ll demonstrate what not to do when assembling this Melissa and Doug castle puzzle.
 Let me just tell you from now, keep everything together until you are ready for each piece!
 In an effort to help my 12-year-old, who was going to assemble this castle puzzle for us, my 8-year-old daughter and I carefully took each piece out.
 What a disaster!
 While each piece is numbered so you know which piece to assemble it with, each piece also is numbered 1-80 on the board it comes in.
 So when looking at the directions, and it says take piece 12 and insert it into piece 57, you have to look at the board for those numbers to see which pieces they are.
 So there we were, searching and searching for each piece before we could actually assemble it.
 It probably increased our time by 25%.
 The whole project took about 2 hours to complete and while a child about 10 years and up could assemble this pretty much on his or her own, the castle is designed more for a 4-8 year old.
 So if you purchase this for your young child, know that you may need to assist in assembling the castle.
 Something else to consider is the durability of this completed castle.
 The pieces are made of foam, and if you’re not careful, they can become bent during assembly.
 Moreover, the final castle is easy to damage.
 If your children play with toys like mine do, it’s usually on the floor with sprawling imaginative play scenes.
 It’s easy to accidentally tread over this fragile castle and destroy it completely.
 If your children are especially young this might not be the right castle for them as the pieces are easily bent and broken.
 This is won’t be suitable for a toddler.
 Here’s the tutorial on how we assembled this puzzle castle.

 While we didn’t follow the recipes exactly, we did find this book to be a great resource for authentic yet modern version of Middle Ages recipes.
-You can find blog posts for the recipes we made.
+You can find blog posts for the Medieval Feast and the Trenchers we made.
 You can also see videos of the Gilded Chicken and Beef Stew with Trenchers.
 We had fun with this book, but unless you plan to use it more thoroughly, or you are a history and cooking enthusiast, I wouldn’t recommend adding this book to your home library.

 If you shy away from hands on projects, I totally understand.
 They take far more time than you expect, more often than not the children need help and if you do complete the project, you may be left wondering if it was even worth it!
 Well let me tell you that this kit is awesome!!
 Not only does it actually work, the educational value surpasses many of the kits we’ve done in the past.
 Check out the video tutorial, and see for yourself!
 Then you can check out this short video of my son testing out trebuchet multiple times by adjusting the weights, counterweights and distance.